 Description: Weekly lab activities will be completed in recitation.
+Attendance in lab is mandatory to receive credit for the lab.
 These are designed so you can work on difficult problems together and under the guidance of your TA.
 These problems will be designed to run the range from simpler problems for gaining experience to challenging problems that may exceed the difficulty of exam questions.